-But what people don’t realize is that an in-person retreat is a super-spreader event for COVID-19, worse than known super-spreader venues like concerts, bars, clubs, weddings, funerals, cruise ships, or nursing homes.
+But people don’t realize that an in-person retreat is a super-spreader event for COVID-19, far worse than other super-spreader venues like concerts, bars, clubs, weddings, funerals, cruise ships, or nursing homes.

-Spending the 18 or more hours of an intensive retreat in a room together, unmasked and talking, makes the transmission of this virus a certainty.
+Spending the 18 or more hours of an intensive retreat in a room together, unmasked and talking, makes the transmission of the virus a certainty.

 Initial Theories on How the Virus Spread

-Most of us have heard that the Coronavirus is potentially spread if we are close to an infected person who coughs or sneezes, especially in our direction.
+Most of us realize that the Coronavirus can be spread if we are close to an infected person who coughs or sneezes in our direction.
 Large droplets are emitted that travel at high speeds and carry high dosages of the virus.

-We could become infected if any such large droplets enter our mouth, nose, or eyes, and carry enough viral dosage (virions).
+We may become infected if any such large droplets enter our mouth, nose, or eyes, and carry enough viral dosage (virions).
 If infected, we may or may not show symptoms for up to a week or two.
-Even if not symptomatic, we could further spread the virus.
+Even if not symptomatic, we would further spread the virus.

-We also know we could become infected if such large droplets landed on our hands and then we touched our mouth, nose, or eyes.
-Our hands could also pick up droplets from a surface, although that is currently being seen as less likely of a factor.
+We also know we become infected if such large droplets landed on our hands and then we touched our mouth, nose, or eyes.
+Our hands could also pick up droplets from a surface, although that now is seen as less likely of a factor.